cm710/wordle-solver/README.md

 # wordle-solver
 C++ program that provides an optimal solution to wordle

-The algorithm this program uses is as follows.
-It reads a list of words from wordlist.txt which contains all 9330 5 letter words in Scrabble.
+The algorithm this program uses is as follows: It reads a list of words from wordlist.txt which contains all 9330, 5 letter words in Scrabble.
 Let's call this total N.
 Then it creates a NxN (9330x9330) byte array and fills up its contents with the filter value between any two words.

 In other words, if the final word is "SOLAR" and a guess would be "SNARL", the website would output (green)(grey)(yellow)(yellow)(yellow).
 I encode this into a base 3 number as 20111.
 Or in decimal, 175.
 All possible values range from "00000" to "22222" which in decimal translates from 0 to 242.
 Given this range of valid consecutive values, this means that the possible values for a filter fit in one 8-bit unsigned number.